Day algebras: Partial operations

 We recognise that $\a \colon \1 \to [\W \to \2]$ and $@_a \colon [\W \to \2] \to [\W \to \2]$ are examples of Day extensions. \begin{enumerate} \item Let $\iota_a \colon \1 \to \W$ be the inclusion of the element $a \in \W$.
 The profunctor $\W(\iota_a,1) \colon \W \slashedrightarrow \1$, as a function $\W \to \2 \subseteq \Set$, sends $w \in \W$ to $\top \in \2$ if and only if $a \leqslant w$.
 Thus, $\W(\iota_a,1)$, which is the Day extension $({\iota_a})_D$, yields the interpretation of the nominal $\a$. \item Assuming that $\W$ is \emph{rooted} (\cite[\S 2.3]{modallogic}), i.e.\ $\W$ has a bottom element $w_0 \in \W$, consider the partial function $\iota_{w_0/a} \colon \W \rightharpoondown \W$ whose domain is $\iota_{a} \colon \1 \to \W$ and whose action is $\iota_{w_0} \colon \1 \to \W$.
 It is readily calculated that the composite profunctor

+is precisely $@_a \phi$, and thus the Day extension $(\iota_{w_0/a})_D$ acts on propositions as $@_a$. \end{enumerate} \end{ex} \begin{ex}[Linear temporal logic] Linear temporal logic (LTL) has long been employed in program verification \cite{pnueli}.
+In LTL, our set of worlds $W$, interpreted as time stamps, is discretely ordered and equipped with a \emph{successor} function $s \colon W \to W$ that represents a discrete time step.
+We recognise that the Day extension $s_D \colon [W \to \2] \to [W \to \2]$ acts on a proposition $\phi$ as the `next' operator, usually written as ${\bf X} \phi$ \cite[\S 3.2]{huth_ryan}; that is, $w \Vdash {\bf X} \phi$ if and only if $s w \Vdash \phi$, or in other words ${\bf X} \phi$ expresses ``$\phi$ is satisfied in the next time step''.

-is precisely $@_a \phi$, and thus the Day extension $(\iota_{w_0/a})_D$ acts on propositions as $@_a$. \end{enumerate} \end{ex} \begin{ex}[Separation logic] Separation logic was introduced for reasoning about programs which alter data structures.
+Using \cref{thm:day_ext_is_operadic} and \cref{thm:day-ext-partial}, we can generate the logical congruences obtained when mixing the operators of hybrid logic and LTL.
+As a simple example, given $a \in W$, we have that $s_D \circ (\iota_a)_D \cong (s \circ \iota_a)_D = (\iota_{s a})_D $, expressing the tautology that ${\bf X}\a$ is logically equivalent to the nominal on $s a$. \end{ex} \begin{ex}[Separation logic] Separation logic was introduced for reasoning about programs which alter data structures.
 The key idea is adding a ``separating conjunction'' $\phi \ast \psi$ between propositions that asserts that $\phi$ and $\psi$ hold on separate parts of the data structure \cite{separation,reynolds}.
 The standard semantics for separation logic consists of a set $\H$ called \emph{heaps}, equipped with a partial binary operation $\sqcup \colon \H^2 \rightharpoondown \H$, whose domain $\Dcat$ we call the \emph{disjoint} heaps; $\sqcup$ is intended to be the union of disjoint heaps.
 We write $h \# h'$ if the pair $h,h'$ are in the domain $\Dcat \subseteq \H^2$ of $\sqcup$.

 Given propositions $\phi, \psi \in [\H \to \2]$ on heaps, their \emph{separating conjunction} $\phi \ast \psi \in [\H \to \2]$ is the proposition where $h \Vdash \phi \ast \psi$ if and only if there exist $h_1$ and $h_2$ such that $h = h_1 \sqcup h_2$, $h_1 \Vdash \phi$ and $h_2 \Vdash \psi$, i.e.\ the heap $h$ can be decomposed into disjoint parts $h_1$ and $h_2$ on which $\phi$ and $\psi$ hold respectively.
 We readily calculate that $\phi \ast \psi$, as a profunctor, is given by the composite